On a counterexample in connection with the Picard-Lindel\"of theorem

-The idea behind the example is to divide the first quadrant by two parabolas with vertex at zero into three \textquotedblleft{}distorted sectors\textquotedblright{}, cf.~Fig.~1.
+The idea behind our counterexample is to divide the first quadrant by two parabolas with vertex at zero into three \textquotedblleft{}distorted sectors\textquotedblright{}, cf.\ Fig.\ 2.
 The function $f$ is then defined on the top and on the bottom sector in a way that the corresponding initial value problems are integrable and their solutions stay in the respective sectors.
-The gap over the middle sector is then filled by \textquotedblleft{}connecting opposite values with a straight line in $y$-direction\textquotedblright{}.
+The gap over the middle sector is filled by \textquotedblleft{}connecting opposite values with a straight line in $y$-direction\textquotedblright{}.
 The existence of two solutions disqualifies $f$ from satisfying a Lipschitz condition.
-But cutting through the graph of $f$ for fixed $x$ in $y$-direction leads to a function $f(x,\cdot)$ that is first constant, then linearly increasing, then again constant---and thus of course Lipschitz continuous.
+But cutting through the graph of $f$ for fixed $x$ in $y$-direction leads to a function $f(x,\cdot)$, see Fig.\ 1, that is first constant, then linearly increasing, then again constant\,---\,and thus of course Lipschitz continuous.

 \begin{ex} Consider the continuous function $f\colon[0,\infty)\times[0,\infty)\rightarrow\mathbb{R}$, given by